nathan-contino/nathan-contino.github.io/_posts/blog/2024-09-24-bikepacking-vt-nh-4.md

 {% include figure.html url="2024_09_24/4.webp" description="a thankful chuckle as we heard a particularly loud crashing sound from the road below" %}

-{% include figure.html url="2024_09_24/5.webp" description="a quiet moment where we questioned our thankfulness" %}
+{% include figure.html url="2024_09_24/5.webp" description="a quiet moment where we questioned our decisions" %}

 Eventually, we made our way up to a ridgeline trail named "Plum Line" that took us along some ancient stone walls around some pretty massive sugarbushes.